≡ Menu

 Fortunately…

-For many, this defect may not produce any symptoms in which case they may live their entire life without knowing that they suffer from it.
+For many, this defect may not produce any symptoms, so they may live their entire life without knowing they suffer.
 For others, however, having a bicuspid aortic valve may result in the development of:

-• Aortic stenosis, which is a condition where over time, calcium can build up onto the valve itself, causing it to harden and become less flexible.
+• Aortic stenosis is a condition where, over time, calcium can build up on the valve itself, causing it to harden and become less flexible.

-• Aortic regurgitation also referred to as aortic valve insufficiency.
+• Aortic regurgitation is also referred to as aortic valve insufficiency.

 • Coarctation or the narrowing of the aorta,